- $59,318 Young Child Falls In Open Elevator Shaft

 Trucking companies in Charleston, South Carolina, are under strict regulations at both the state and federal levels to thoroughly inspect and maintain their fleets.
 Where a failure to inspect or maintain equipment or parts leads to a collision, the trucking company can be liable to pay compensation to anyone injured as a result.
 If the collision were caused by faulty equipment, the manufacturer or distributor may be held liable.

-If you are the victim of injuries caused by poor trucking equipment, call us today at (843) 882-5005 for a free consultation.
+If you are the victim of injuries caused by poor trucking equipment, call our Charleston truck accident attorneys today at (843) 882-5005 for a free consultation.

 I represent clients the way I would want to be treated: with respect, honesty, and a commitment toward great results.”